 In an extreme bullish resolution, the triangle will function as the consolidation phase of the February rally, with an upside target of 18,836:

-The stock market will be closed for Good Friday when the jobs report is released, however futures will be trading until 9:15am ET (see the CME schedule here.)
+The stock market will be closed for Good Friday when the jobs report is released, however futures will be trading until 9:15am ET.
 So, we will have 45 minutes of reaction in the futures, and then of course, the usual open at 6pm ET on Sunday night.

 If you are unfamiliar with futures and want to follow along, here are the major symbols: